 Top 5 Worst Food Preservatives in Processed FoodThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 What are the worst ingredients in food today?
 Are there certain ingredients you should avoid at all costs?
 This guide details the top 5 worst food preservatives in processed food.
 All of these ingredients are red flags if you see them on the label, and should be avoided if you can!

 I recently got a question from a reader about what not to eat.
 She said, “Are there any foods that you’d say we should never eat, that are totally off limits?”